arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 ## 2.0 Create Apache Ranger policies on ESP enabled HDInsight clusters

-1. After the HDInsight cluster has been successfully created log into the Ranger portal.
-The ranger portal can be accessed at the below URL.
+1. The ranger portal can be accessed at the below URL.

 ````
    https://<clustername>.azurehdinsight.net/ranger/